UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 # Types of Statistical Learning
 ## Prediction vs Inference

-There are two main reasons why we want to estimate $f$:
+There are two main reasons why we want to model to estimate $f$:

 1. If we want to know what sales can be expected for a given advertising budget? _**What response is expected given a set of predictors.**_ This is **prediction**.
 2. If we want to know to what extent sales volume is related to the advertising budget? _**How the response variable is affected by changes in the predictors.**_ This is **inference**.